ericchiang/pup/README.md

--i --indent        number of spaces to use for indent or character -n --number        print number of elements selected -l --limit         restrict number of levels printed --version          display version
+-i --indent        number of spaces to use for indent or character -n --number        print number of elements selected -l --limit         restrict number of levels printed --charset          specify the charset for pup to use --version          display version
 ```